Harry Cochrane

-Harry Ross Cochrane (born 24 April 2001) is a Scottish footballer who plays as a midfielder for Queen of the South, having previously played for Heart of Midlothian, as well as loan spells with Dunfermline Athletic and Montrose.
+Harry Cochrane (born 24 April 2001) is a Scottish footballer who plays as a midfielder for Arbroath.
+Cochrane has previously played for Heart of Midlothian and Queen of the South, as well as loan spells with Dunfermline Athletic and Montrose.

 Career

 Youth football

 Cochrane attended Kirklandpark Primary in Strathaven and later studied at Grange Academy, Kilmarnock where he was part of the Scottish Football Association Performance School.
 Cochrane began his football career with Rangers, before transferring to Heart of Midlothian at under-13 level.

-Hearts
+Heart of Midlothian

-In June 2017 Cochrane signed a professional contract with Hearts, which committed him to the club until 2020.
+In June 2017 Cochrane signed a professional contract with Heart of Midlothian, which committed him to the club until 2020.
 The following month he played in all four of the first team's pre season friendlies, netting in a 4–1 win against Linfield.
 On 15 August 2017, Cochrane played for Hearts Under-20s in the Scottish Challenge Cup against Formartine United.
 He made his first team debut for Hearts, aged 16, on 30 September 2017, playing from the start in a 2–1 defeat against Dundee at Dens Park.
 In doing so he became the first Scottish Football Association Performance School graduate to start a Scottish Premiership game.

 Cochrane scored the opening goal in Hearts' 4–0 win over Celtic on 17 December 2017, a result that ended Celtic's 69-game unbeaten run in domestic matches.
 In doing so he became the club's youngest league goalscorer.
 The following week he was sent off in a match against St Johnstone for a second bookable offence.
 In April 2018, Cochrane signed a new contract with Hearts, which ran until 2021.